brainboxdotcc/DPP/docpages/example_programs/misc/setting_status.md

 Now, let's cover setting the bot status to say `Playing with x guilds!` every two minutes.

+\note This example uses timers to update the status every 2 minutes.
+If you aren't familiar with D++'s own timers, please read \ref using_timers "this page on timers" before you continue.

 \include{cpp} setting_status2.cpp

 If you followed that well, your bot should now say this on members list!